 We’re doing a lot of work around connected alarms and real-time analysis of alarm data, which is really exciting.

 We’ve had our Wi-Safe 2 range of connected products for some time now.
 These allow you to connect alarms together wirelessly, giving residents warning of an incident wherever they may be in a property.
 Our controlled experiments of Wi-Safe 2 (held in conjunction with Fire and Rescue Services) have shown that this technology can provide several vital minutes of additional time for people to evacuate a property and dial 999.

-We’ve taken this a stage further and connected Wi-Safe 2 to our ‘cloud’ platform, which allows the external monitoring of alarms via a smartphone.
-Wi-Safe Connect allows landlords, concerned relatives or health and social care organisations to ensure that residents are protected.
-We’ve developed this technology further, based on data we’ve recovered from forensic analysis of smoke alarms that were involved in real fires and the information we receive from our Wi-Safe Connect system.
+We’ve taken this a stage further and developed our latest range of Smart RF products and connected solutions which connect to our secure ‘cloud’ platform, and allows the external monitoring of alarms via a smartphone/mobile devices.
+FireAngel Connect allows housing providers, landlords, concerned relatives or health and social care organisations to ensure that residents are protected.
+We’ve developed this technology further, based on data we’ve recovered from forensic analysis of smoke/heat alarms that were involved in real fires and the information we receive from our FireAngel Connect system.